 Adapting.
 Adapting quickly and continuously is essential in a networked world, which is always sharing more information and always more quickly.
 Today, everyone is responsible for seizing the opportunity to identify useful sources of information for their profession, their projects, and to tap into that information to develop their knowledge and skills.

-Using 3 web services, Facebook, Twitter and RSS feeds, talkspirit helps you develop or enhance your information monitoring, to share this information more easily with your team and act on it to identify new opportunities for action or projects.
+Using 3 web services, Facebook, Twitter and RSS feeds, Talkspirit helps you develop or enhance your information monitoring, to share this information more easily with your team and act on it to identify new opportunities for action or projects.

-Integrating Facebook with talkspirit
+Integrating Facebook with Talkspirit

-talkspirit allows you to be notified of new content posted on a public Facebook group or page.
-By signing in with your username and password you can have the posts appear in one of your talkspirit groups.
+Talkspirit allows you to be notified of new content posted on a public Facebook group or page.
+By signing in with your username and password, you can have the posts appear in one of your Talkspirit groups.

-Integrating Twitter with talkspirit
+Integrating Twitter with Talkspirit

 By signing in with your username and password, you can see new tweets in one of your groups straight away.
 The result is instant, and monitoring can now be shared with your team.

-Integrating RSS feeds with talktpirit
+Integrating RSS feeds with Talkspirit